disconcision/spyshare/README.md

-# spyshare
-A tiny tool for visualising sharing between Haskell data structures

 🔍 SPYSHARE 🔍
 =========================

+A tiny tool for visualising sharing between Haskell data structures

 ![An example sharing graph and code](screenshots/spyshare01.png)